 Like Goldilocks’ porridge; the tightness of the belt should be “juuuuuuuust right!”

-Something belt beginners get wrong which we mentioned earlier is wearing the belt THEIR ENTIRE WORKOUT.
+Something belt beginners get wrong is wearing the belt THE ENTIRE WORKOUT.
 This is unnecessary.
-Put it on just before your set (like 30-60 seconds at most) and take it off straight afterwards.
+Put it on just before your set (like 30-60 seconds at most) and take it off straight afterward.